 - Insect and animal bites

 - Urinary tract infections

 - Vomiting and diarrhea

-Patients with a more serious illness or injury may be treated more quickly than others who are less ill.
+Your urgency care provider may recommend a follow-up visit with your primary care provider.
+In urgent care situations, patients with a more serious illness or injury may be placed in an exam room more quickly than others who are less ill.

 During your visit, a provider may determine you need a higher level of care and make arrangements to get you to the emergency room.